xriss/security-theater/readme.md

 https://github.com/xriss/arss

-Ideally I would just like for my application to ask the user to disable some security and just work in a safe and controlled way but browser makers simply refuse to implement this for political reasons.
+Ideally I would just like for my application to ask the user to disable some security and then work in a safe and controlled way but browser makers simply refuse to implement this for political reasons.

 Instead we have to do dumb things like this, just to help us get back